Psychology

 Credits 3.0

-From a historical basis, this course introduces the student to the various psychotherapeutic traditions.
-Treatment approaches examined include psychoanalytic, psychodynamic, Gestalt, behavioral, cognitive/behavioral, Adlerian, and others.
+This course introduces the student to the various psychotherapeutic traditions.
+Treatment approaches examined include psychoanalytic, psychodynamic, Gestalt, behavioral, cognitive/behavioral, interpersonal, and others.
 Through both didactic and experiential means, the student will be exposed to the fundamental aspects of each treatment approach.
-Also reviewed is the current literature on empirically supported treatment approaches as well as issues related to culture, ethnicity, gender, and disabilities.
+The current literature on empirically supported treatment approaches as well as issues related to culture, ethnicity, gender, and ability are also reviewed.

 PSYCG 1550: Biological Bases of Behavior